FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio system info [OPTIONS]

-  The 'apio system info' command provides general informaion about your system
+  The command ‘apio system info’ provides general information about your
-  and apio installation and is useful for diagnosing apio installation issues.
+  system and Apio installation, which is useful for diagnosing Apio
+  installation issues.

   Examples:
     apio system info       # Show platform id and info.

-  [Advanced] The default location of the apio home directory, where
+  [Advanced] The default location of the Apio home directory, where
   preferences and packages are stored, is in the .apio directory under the
-  user home directory, but can be changed using the APIO_HOME environment
+  user’s home directory.
+This location can be changed using the APIO_HOME
-  variable.
+  environment variable.

 Options:
   -h, --help  Show this message and exit.